patricksavalle/api-zaplog/README.md

       ext-tidy

-- Clone the project from Github to your local computer
+- Clone the project from this Github to your local computer

 - Run composer to fetch and update external libraries: